-Homeboy tried a seafood selection and thought the standard was exceptionally high so that was praise indeed because he’s eaten a lot of Dim Sum.
+Homeboy tried a seafood selection and thought the standard was exceptionally high, so that was praise indeed because he’s eaten a lot of Dim Sum.
 He selected one of the specials – Scallops and Fish Siu Mai in Chilli Oil which had a real kick to it.
 The other dishes were Prawn Dumpling with Coriander, Sesame Prawn Rolls and Deep Fried Prawn Dumplings.
-I just realised that was a lot of prawns!
-Anyone wanting meat can choose Dumplings – Pork with Radish, Mince Pork with Shrimp or Shanghai Pork.
+I just realised that it was a lot of prawns!
+Anyone wanting meat can choose Dumplings – Pork with Radish, Minced Pork with Shrimp or Shanghai Pork.
 Buns come stuffed with Chicken and Mushroom or Roast Pork.
 Other delights include Pan Fried Gyozas, Honey Roast Pork Puffs and Honey Roast Pork Cheung Fun.

 Seafood Dim Sum

 We also had a few desserts which I don’t usually order in a Chinese restaurant because the options are often quite limited.
 Here you can try a wide selection of premium artisan ice creams and sorbets with some very unique flavours ranging from Matcha Green Tea to Black Sesame Seed.
-We tried the Steamed Sweet Lotus Paste Buns, Freshly Baked Egg Tarts and the Honey Sponge Cake Special with a pot of Jasmin Tea.
+We tried the Steamed Sweet Lotus Paste Buns, Freshly Baked Egg Tarts and the Honey Sponge Cake Special with a pot of Jasmine Tea.
 Earlier on we sampled their summer bubble tea drinks which come with Popping Pearls.
 You pick your flavoured drink (mango, passion fruit, strawberry) and then your pearls (lychee, passion fruit, strawberry).
 I recommend you try one of these.

 Steamed Sweet Lotus Paste Buns

-If you’d prefer to have a few Dim Sum as a starter then you can follow with a noddle dish of pawns, beef, assorted meats, shrimp with egg, sliced beef with black bean sauce or spicy vegetables.
-Or you could try a noddle soup with crab meat and roe, fresh prawn balls, chicken balls, etc. They have a few rice dishes which look quite substantial.
+If you’d prefer to have a few Dim Sum as a starter, then you can follow with a noddle dish of pawns, beef, assorted meats, shrimp with egg, sliced beef with black bean sauce or spicy vegetables.
+Or you could try a noodle soup with crab meat and roe, fresh prawn balls, chicken balls, etc. They have a few rice dishes which look quite substantial.
 The A La Carte Menu is very extensive with Crispy Aromatic Duck with Pancakes, Ginger and Spring Onion Fresh Lobster, Crispy Shredded Beef Bird’s Nest and Szechuan Prawns.
 There are plenty of fish, seafood, beef, chicken, pork and vegetable dishes.
 They also have quite a few set menus like the Seafood Gourmet, House Dinner and Vegetarian.